onitu/onitu/docs/drivers.rst

 Exceptions
 ==========

 If an error happen in a driver, it should raise an appropriate exception.
-Three exceptions are handled by the :class:`.Plug`, and should be used accordingly to the situation : :class:`.DriverError`, :class:`.ServiceError` and :class:`.TryAgain`.
-This last one is special, as it tells the Plug that it should retry the call later.
+Two exceptions are handled by the :class:`.Plug`, and should be used accordingly to the situation : :class:`.DriverError` and :class:`.ServiceError`.

-.. autoclass:: onitu.api.exceptions.TryAgain

 .. autoclass:: onitu.api.exceptions.DriverError